lijon/AudioShareSDK/README.md

 You are free to incorporate this code in your own application, for the purpose of launching and/or transferring sounds to/from the AudioShare app.

-If you do, I would appreciate if you drop me a message at lijon@kymatica.com
+If you do, please drop me a message at info@kymatica.com so that I can add your app to the list of implementing apps on http://kymatica.com/audioshare

-Copyright (C)2012-2014 Jonatan Liljedahl
+Copyright (C)2012-2015 Jonatan Liljedahl

 http://kymatica.com